-Globally effective, these cars have however a number of flaws.
-Let’s mention first the wiring of the driver car, very visible on the platforms, with fairly large wires soldered on strips passing through large holes that I call “beans”!
+Globally effective, these coaches have however a number of flaws.
+Let’s mention first the wiring of the driving coach, very visible on the platforms, with fairly large wires soldered on strips passing through large holes that I call “beans”!
 I don’t even talk about the current pickup strips quite stiff, rubbing on curious drums integrated with the wheels, and inducing significant frictions.

 I therefore propose to remedy these defects, namely: